Carbon Reduction Plan

 Baseline Emissions Footprint

-Baseline Year: 2021/2022
+Baseline Year: 2022/2023

 Additional Details relating to the Baseline Emissions calculations.

-We had recorded out emissions for Scope 1 (direct from fossil fuels consumption), Scope 2 (indirect from procured energy) and Scope 3 emissions which consist of Category 5 (Waste generation in operations), Category 6 (Business Travel), Category 7 (Employee Commuting).
+We had recorded out emissions for Scope 1 (direct from fossil fuels consumption), Scope 2 (indirect from procured energy) and Scope 3 emissions which consist of C Category 6 (Business Travel) and Category 7 (Employee Commuting).
 We are still working with our supply chain to ensure accurate reporting of Category 4 (Upstream transportation and distribution) and will be updated and reflecting once we are able to establish this.
 Category 9 (Downstream transportation and distribution) is not applicable to our business as we produce our products for use on site, only in quantities required to complete the works.
 Material are laid on site with no requirements to be transported for sale.
-We are continuing to work with our fuel providers, waste management contractors and supply chain partners to gather scope 3 emissions data accurately and consistently and to encourage a commitment from them to contribute to our shared commitment to monitor, report and reduce carbon emissions associated with the works.

 Baseline year emissions: